JuliaLang/julia/doc/manual/packages.rst

 Creating a new Julia package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: this documentation is out of date pending further development of version 2 of Julia's package management system – specifically its tools for package developers.
-For the time being, using Pkg1 (i.e. the first version of the package manager) tools for package development work.
+Note: this documentation is out of date pending further development of version 2 of Julia's package management system – specifically, its tools for package developers.

 1. Check that your proposed package will not compete directly with an existing one
    by checking the list of  :ref:`available-packages`.
 If there is significant overlap